Shaharit (NPO): Additional Events and Conferences

 In November 2015, Shaharit held an academic conference entitled "Whither Israel: What will Replace Israeli Liberalism?" in conjunction with the Department of Sociology and Anthropology at Tel Aviv University.

-In August 2015, in the wake of the murder of Shira Banki at the Jerusalem Pride Parade and the murder of the members of the Dawabshe family, which took place in August, Shaharit held an evening of study and discussion together with a group of Haredi residents of Jerusalem that addressed the possibility of repairing the rifts in Israeli society and working together to create a society that strives for the common good.
+In August 2015, in the wake of the murder of Shira Banki at the Jerusalem gay pride parade and the murder of the members of the Dawabshe family, which took place in August, Shaharit held an evening of study and discussion together with a group of Haredi residents of Jerusalem that addressed the possibility of repairing the rifts in Israeli society and working together to create a society that strives for the common good.

 In June 2015, Shaharit, together with Amutat AMRAM, held an event to mark the Day of Remembrance and Awareness for the Kidnapping of Children from Yemen, the Middle East, and the Balkans.

-On the eve of Holocaust Memorial Day 2015 and 2016, Shaharit held an event on The Holocaust and Holocaust Remembrance though Mizrahi Eyes.
+On the eve of Holocaust Memorial Day 2015 and 2016, Shaharit held an event on The Holocaust and Holocaust Remembrance through Mizrahi Eyes.